Xinzhe99/LightMFF/README.md

 python tools/make_datasets_DUTS.py --mode TE --data_root [data_root] --out_dir_name [DUTS_MFF_NEW_256] #Create validation set
 ```
 Note: You should download DUTS dataset fisrt.
 There should be three folders under [data_root], namely DUTS-OURS, DUTS-TR, DUTS-TE.

+## Train
+Note: If you want to train LightMFF yourself, please comment out all the codes in the original training script that visualize the fusion results during the training process.
+Because the original code will save the fusion results of Lytro, MFI-WHU, and MFFW during the training process, you need to prepare these data or comment out all related codes.